We may earn commission from affiliate links →

 Many people take advantage of that, causing the Old Town to become quite crowded around midday.
 On the plus side, it is virtually empty in the mornings and evenings.

-You can get a good feel for the city in a day, but it’s recommended to book a night or two at an authentic Mostar accommodation.
+You can get a good feel for the city in a day, but booking a night or two at an authentic Mostar accommodation is recommended.
 The evenings are enchanting—and quiet—when the lights in and around the historic riverside buildings create an almost magical setting.

 Morning: The Old Bridge, Stari Most